Enforcement and reporting violations

 - a complaint on the same issue has already been processed

 - according to our assessment it to be unfounded or of minor significance.

 - Please note that we do not usually investigate a complaint, if

 - Note that the Regional State Administrative Agency can hear the subject of the complaint, if necessary.
 In connection with the hearing, we will send all documents you have provided to the subject of the complaint.
 In that case, the subject of the complaint will know your name.

 - Note that the decision on a complaint is confidential, if the complaint includes confidential information for the protection of privacy, such as customer information from health care and social services.

 - Note that the decisions of the Regional State Administrative Agency are mainly administrative decisions that cannot be appealed.

-- If you have sent the complaint to the registry by e-mail, the registry will send you a confirmation of receipt.
+If you have sent a complaint to the registry by e-mail, the registry will send you a confirmation of receipt.

-- After a decision has been made on the complaint you have filed, it will be sent to you by post.
-If you have filed a complaint in another person’s matter and the complaint involves confidential matters, we will only send you the decision if you have submitted a power of attorney to us.
+Once a decision regarding your complaint has been issued, we will notify you of the outcome.
+If you have filed a complaint on behalf of another person and the complaint involves confidential matters, we will only send you the decision if you have submitted a power of attorney to us.
 In any case, we will notify you that a decision has been made on the complaint.